Jón Hnefill Aðalsteinsson: Career

 In 1960, Jón Hnefill was ordained, and he served as a priest in Eskifjörður for the next four years.
 He also worked as a journalist for the newspaper Morgunblaðið and taught at a variety of Icelandic schools and institutions of higher education, including in the divisions of philosophy, social science, and theology at the University of Iceland and from 1969 to 1988 at Menntaskólinn við Hamrahlíð.
 In 1983–84 he was an Honorary Research Fellow at University College London.

 In 1988 he became the first docent in folklore at the University of Iceland, and in 1992 the first professor.
 He was a full member of the Folklore Fellows.
 In 1998 he was the recipient of a festschrift, titled Þjóðlíf og Þjóðtrú.

 His scholarly work focussed on the area of Old Norse religion, particularly in Iceland, drawing on both philology and folkloristics.
-His PhD thesis, published in English as Under the Cloak, concerned the role of shamanic trance in the decision taken in 2000 that Iceland would convert to Christianity, and a number of his articles on Old Norse religion were collected in English translation as A Piece of Horse Liver.
+His PhD thesis, published in English as Under the Cloak, concerned the role of shamanic trance in the decision taken in the year 1000 that Iceland would convert to Christianity, and a number of his articles on Old Norse religion were collected in English translation as A Piece of Horse Liver.

 During his lifetime he served as chairman of the Icelandic Folklore Association, the Icelandic Historical Association, and the Icelandic Teachers' Association, and was a board member of the Nordic Teachers' Association.
 He was also chairman of the East Iceland constituency council of the Independence Party.